bob123456678/TrainControl/Readme.md

 **Limitations:**

-* Central Station IP address must be manually entered the first time you run TrainControl (recommend configuring a static IP in your router)
+* Central Station IP address must be manually entered the first time you run TrainControl (recommend configuring a static IP in your router).
+An auto-detection feature is available from v2.3.1, but is not guaranteed to find your Central Station.
 * Central Station track diagrams require a CS2, or CS3 v2.5+ (local layout files can be created/used with older CS3s if desired)

 ## Running TrainControl